Hey everyone, Coach Tyler here.

 - Working at yoga retreats (they often need extra yoga teachers for large student intakes)

-- If you have writing skills, why not write for various yoga publications who often pay a fee for articles published
+- If you have writing skills, why not write for various yoga publications that often pay a fee for articles published

 - Publish a book (perhaps a daunting task but not outside the realms of possibility)